Importance of PM Schedule D in Preventive Maintenance

 - Inspect and repack wheel bearings

-6. Electrical System:
+6. Electrical System

 - Test battery and charging system